jwelrynewone/docs/nibiru-book/learn-more/faq.md

 ### How can I become a validator?

-There are instructions on how to set up various kinds of nodes in the [developer docs](broken-reference).
+There are instructions on how to set up various kinds of nodes in the [validator docs](../developer-docs/validators.md).
 Reach out to the team on [Discord](https://discord.gg/cCbfXatEYs) if you need assistance.